OutSystems/docs-odc/src/eap/neo-differences.md

 ## App-level development

 Project Neo removes the concept of modules.
-You can't break apps into separate modules, as was recommended in OutSystems 11.
+You don't break apps into separate modules, as was recommended in OutSystems 11.
 This change is part of a longer-term strategy that aims to simplify dependencies, minimize code conflicts, and streamline collaboration.

+This change cascades through the Service Studio interface in numerous ways, such as when searching within an app, and

 ## Libraries